-- I. Capital reserve represents reserve created pursuant to the business combinations and includes forfeited shares. - II.
-General reserve is created from time to time by transferring profits from retained earnings and can be utilised for purposes such as dividend payout, bonus issue, etc. - III.
-Retained earnings are the profits that the Company has earned till date, less any transfers to general reserve, dividends or other distributions paid to the
+- I. Securities premium reserve represents premium received on equity shares issued, which can be utilised only in accordance with the provisions of the Companies Act, 2013 (the Act) for specified purposes. - II.
+Capital reserve represents reserve created pursuant to the business combinations. - III.
+General reserve is created from time to time by transferring profits from retained earnings and can be utilised for purposes such as dividend payout, bonus issue, etc. - IV.
+Capital redemption reserves represents created out of buyback or redemption of its own equity/preference shares, from its retained earnings.
+The amount in Capital Redemption Reserve is equal to nominal amount of the shares bought back. - V. Retained earnings are the profits that the Company has earned till date, less any transfers to general reserve, dividends or other distributions paid to the shareholders.